Statistic Canton South Dakota National

 Canton Racial Demographics & Ethnicity

-The Canton racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Canton is 90.1% White, 0.9% Black or African American, 1.4% Asian, 1.2% American Indian and 0% Native Hawaiian - 0.6% of the population identify as Hispanic or Latino.
+The Canton racial demographics and ethnicity breakdown could be indispensable tools for recognizing and rectifying systemic inequities, fostering social justice and inclusion and cultivating resilient communities.
+In Canton, the racial breakdown reveals 90.1% White, 0.9% Black or African American, 1.4% Asian, 1.2% American Indian and 0% Native Hawaiian, with 0.6% of the population identifying as Hispanic or Latino.
 Of all households, 98.2% reported speaking English only, while 0.2% reported speaking Spanish only.
-A total of 0.6% of residents were considered foreign born.
+Moreover, 0.6% of residents were classified as foreign-born.

 Canton Population Density